 An early example is It Happened One Night.
 One of the classic romantic comedies, despite the fact that the two leads mostly discuss things like hitchhiking techniques, and what does or does not constitute a piggy-back ride.

-The Forty Year Old Virgin has many of these, though it should be noted that a lot of them were in fact ad-libbed.
+The 40-Year-Old Virgin has many of these, though it should be noted that a lot of them were in fact ad-libbed.
 Some of the deleted scenes shown on the DVD display this even more.